Kristopher Kolumbus Jr.: Notes

 The joke where Porky proves the world is round by throwing a baseball into the horizon, then waiting for it to return from the other side and show to the queen that it has stamps covered over it to show it has been through parts of the United States and China was later re-used in another Warner Brothers cartoon, namely Bob McKimson's Hare We Go (1951), which stars Bugs Bunny meeting Columbus.

 When the Indian chief greets Porky he says "How DO you do?", which is a reference to the catchphrase of radio comedian Bert Gordon's comedy character "The Mad Russian".
 This joke was often made in a lot of Looney Tunes cartoons.

-The scene where the Indians dance has re-used animation from an earlier Clampett cartoon, Sweet Sioux.
+The scene where the Indians dance features re-used animation from an earlier Clampett cartoon, Sweet Sioux.